miklevin/MikeLev.in/_posts/2024-11-17-unix-pipelines-htmx-fasthtml-workflow.md

 **Claude**:

-# The FastHTML Pipeline Guide
+# The LLM's Guide to FastHTML Pipelines

 Dear Claude,